ServiceNow/azimuth/docs/docs/reference/custom-objects/model.md

                         PipelineOutputProtocol]
 ```

-1. Tensor from TensorFlow is also supported.
+1. `Tensor` from `TensorFlow` is also supported.

-If the model does not have its own postprocessing, the supported output should be one of the first 3
+If the model does not have its own postprocessing, the supported output should be one of the 3 first
-outputs listed above.
+outputs listed above, as shown in the example below.

 #### Example

+Assuming the following function, the table below shows how to transform `probs` in the 3 first
+supported outputs.

 ```python
 import numpy as np